Barefoot and Pregnant

 I began my maternity leave at 35 weeks.
 While I mentally wanted to work longer, my body was giving me signals that it was time to rest and prepare.
 Every body and every pregnancy is different.
 Listen to your body and your doctor or midwife.
 Last but not least, get bodywork throughout the pregnancy.
 Your body and your baby will thank you."
 Carly Braswell

 Due to liability and safety issues, we do not allow any therapist to receive prone or supine work while expecting a baby.
-Receiving is a part of the class learning experience, so please wait until after the baby is born and you are fully healed to register for our classes at NC Ashiatsu.
-Follow us on Instagram @NCashiatsu or Facebook for helpful tips, class info and other awesome stuff!
+Receiving is a part of the class learning experience, so please wait until after the baby is born and you are fully healed to register for our classes at NC Ashiatsu Barefoot Massage Training.
+Follow us on Instagram @NCashiatsu or Facebook for helpful tips and more class information.